RHEcosystemAppEng/amq-cob/manualconfig/security/readme.md

 qdrouterd
 ```

-## Broker : Two way TLS/SSL
+## Broker : Two way TLS
-* Note: The two way broker tls/ssl is not fully working as expected but this is the closest possible solution
+* Note: The two way broker tls is not fully working as expected but this is the closest possible solution
 * Ensure the steps above for establishing one way TLS has been completed
 * Implementation of two way TLS makes use of cert usage by Broker and Router along with SASL PLAIN mechanism